Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Mississippi State's games have gone over 57.5 points in two opportunities this season.

-- Saturday's total is 14.6 points lower than the two team's combined 72.1 points per game average.
+- The combined points per game average of the two teams, 72.1, is 14.6 points more than Saturday's over/under.

-- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 over/under in this contest.
+- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 total in this contest.

-- Crimson Tide games this season feature an average total of 61.9 points, a number 4.4 points higher than Saturday's over/under.
+- The Crimson Tide and their opponents have scored an average of 61.9 points per game in 2021, 4.4 more than Saturday's total.

-- In 2021, games involving the Bulldogs have averaged a total of 54.5 points, three fewer than this game's set over/under.
+- The 57.5 total in this game is three points higher than the 54.5 average total in Bulldogs games this season.

 Alabama Stats and Trends

-- Alabama's games this year have hit the over three times in six opportunities (50%).
+- Alabama's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- Alabama is 3-3 against the spread and 5-1 overall this season when the team records more than 25 points.
+- Alabama is 3-3 against the spread and 5-1 overall this season when the team scores more than 25 points.

-- In games that Alabama churns out more than 318 yards, the team is 3-3 against the spread and 5-1 overall.
+- When Alabama churns out over 318 yards, the team is 3-3 against the spread and 5-1 overall.

-- The Crimson Tide have turned the ball over five times this season, three fewer than the Bulldogs have forced (8).
+- This year, the Crimson Tide have five turnovers, three fewer than the Bulldogs have takeaways (8).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.